ChengHsiangLu/pm566-fall2022-labs_Sam/Assignment/assignment03/README.md

 | prostate cancer | disease      |  652 |

 After removing stop words, I created a list with the 5 most common tokens for each search term.
+We can understand that each search term contains its own related words from this list.

 2. Tokenize the abstracts into bigrams.
 Find the 10 most common bigram and visualize them with ggplot2.